 Language is the key to a successful exchange year

-At the orientation camp right at your arrival, you will also have a chance to study Finnish/Swedish/Estonian.
+At the orientation camp right after your arrival, you will also have a chance to study Finnish/Swedish/Estonian.
 The lessons cover 25 hours of basic language studies during the camp.
 They give you a useful base to build on.

 Learning the language does not only help you to communicate, but it also enhances your understanding of the local culture.
 Language and culture go always hand in hand.
 You will get so much more out of your exchange experience when you are able to speak the language and interpret the culture.
-You are respected for the effort of learning and, vice versa, you are showing respect to the local people by being interested in their language.
+You are respected for the effort of learning and, vice versa, you are showing the local people respect by being interested in their language.
 On a worldwide scale, speaking foreign languages opens up unforeseeable opportunities.
 You never know, where knowing Finnish/Swedish/Estonian will take you later in life!

 Finnish/Swedish language tests for the inbound students